-Parting thoughts… signage noticed in the movie shows where some of the filming took place.
-A street sign reads ‘Moorpark;’ an address on a building is given as ‘10234 Topanga;’ and a store is called ‘Chatsworth Market.’
+Parting thoughts… signage noticed reveals where some of the filming took place.
+A street sign reads ‘Moorpark.’
+An address on a building is given as ‘10234 Topanga.’
+A store is called ‘Chatsworth Market.’
 The chances are that all of these semi-country lanes are now solid suburbs, overrun with neo- Valley Girls.
-And finally, a time bomb mechanism used in Chapter 11 appears to be the exact same prop seen in macro close-up three years later, at the exciting conclusion of Invaders from Mars.
+And finally, the time bomb mechanism used in Chapter 11 appears to be the exact same prop seen in macro close-up three years later, at the exciting conclusion of Invaders from Mars.

 Olive Films’ Blu-ray of The Invisible Monster looks immaculate.
 The detail and clarity are truly remarkable, and the images look untouched.
 The soundtrack is also beefy, from Stanley Wilson’s strident main theme (get used to hearing it 12 times) to all of those loud punch noises as the plucky pugilists batter each others’ brains out.
 There are no other extras.
 Here’s a chapter listing: 1) Slaves of the Phantom 2) The Acid Clue 3) The Death Car 4) Highway Holocaust 5) Bridge to Eternity 6) Ordeal by Fire 7) Murder Train 8) Window of Peril 9) Trail to Destruction 10) High Voltage Danger 11) Death’s Highway 12) The Phantom Meets Justice.
 Now why can’t modern Marvel comic superhero movies think up swell titles like these?